-To that end, market participants are required to produce and publish a roadmap during the first half of next year which clarifies the deadlines for implementing each of the following efforts.
+To that end, market participants are required to produce and publish a roadmap during the first half of this year which clarifies the deadlines for implementing each of the following efforts.
 (In light of the roadmap, mandatory CCP clearing could be adjusted to suit the timing of when shorter settlement intervals are to be achieved.)

-- (i) From the perspective of reducing the settlement risk for JGB transactions, the use of CCPs in JGB transactions should be expanded, and to that end, the system of the JGBCC shall be strengthened (specifically, the operation of new systems, and the improvement of the governance of the JGBCC; strengthening personnel, financial base, and procurement of liquidity and JGBs). - (ii) In order to reduce the settlement risk for JGB transactions and improve the merits for using CCPs, shortening settlement intervals and establishing and disseminating fail practices shall be pursued.
+(i) From the perspective of reducing the settlement risk for JGB transactions, the use of CCPs in JGB transactions should be expanded, and to that end, the system of the JGBCC shall be strengthened (specifically, the operation of new systems, and the improvement of the governance of the JGBCC; strengthening personnel, financial base, and procurement of liquidity and JGBs).